This is a real estate copywriting guide.

 Nail these basics first:

-Write plainly without being boring (or forgettable), keep sentences short but interesting enough to capture attention quickly, make sure all information is easy to find by breaking up long blocks of text into more manageable paragraphs.
+Write plainly without being boring (or forgettable), keep sentences short but interesting enough to capture attention quickly, and make sure all information is easy to find by breaking up long blocks of text into more manageable paragraphs.

 2).
 Use powerful words to evoke emotion from potential buyers or sellers